-The trust fund manager provides the disbursement requests (i.e., emails/faxes, SF-1081s (Voucher and Schedule of Withdrawals and Credits form), or IPAC reports) to the reviewing trust fund manager.
-On a daily basis, the reviewing trust fund manager compares disbursements from InvestOne (i.e., the Cash Forecasting Report) to the disbursement requests to ensure the disbursement is accurately recorded.
-The reviewing trust fund manager documents approval on the DTSP.
+The accountant provides the disbursement requests (i.e., emails, SF-1081s (Voucher and Schedule of Withdrawals and Credits form), or IPAC reports) to the reviewing accountants.
+The reviewing accountants compare the Fund Checklist and Redemption Requests, the Redemption Confirmation, the Cash Forecasting Report, and the receipt/disbursement source documentation to assess whether the disbursement is accurately recorded.
+The reviewing accountants document approval by digitally signing the DTSP after the review is complete.